chgenly/WheresMyAndroid/README.txt

 sure to test your configuration by sending yourself a message with the keyword.
 If you incorrectly configure the keyword, you won't be able to look it up if you lose your phone.

+Once installed the app will default to enabled with a keyword of "zontar".
+It is recommended you change the default keyword so your friends can't ring your phone as a prank.

 <keyword> location